The UK's most affordable and flexible

 Tape transfers for any of the Umatic formats are £17 per tape, or £15 in larger quantities, making me one of the cheapest transfer services for these tapes.
 Furthermore, note that other UK transfer companies cannot take all of the High Band or SP variants and international TV systems and so may well let you down.
 We are probably the only transfer service in the world who support essentially every kind of Umatic recording.Nearly all customers take video, which can be uploaded, put onto a USB stick or hard disk, depending on quantity and running times.
 Typically we provide DV-AVI files of 13GB per hour, ideal for all PC and Mac video editing software, and also smaller MPEG4 files of 4GB per hour, ideal for uploading, sharing and playback on portable devices.

-Ampex used a tape formula which does not last well.
-It is very
+used a tape formula which does not last well.
+Ampex tapes need to go

-require extra attention.
-For this reason, be aware that there is
+work.
+For this reason, be aware that there is a restoration charge

-a restoration charge of £15 per tape for any Ampex branded Umatic tapes.
+tape for any Ampex branded Umatic tapes.
+In some cases however,

 |Umatic recording type||PAL||NTSC||SECAM|